 About the course

-Throughout the course, teaching stresses the links between financial economics theories and key finance activities.
+Throughout the programme, teaching stresses the links between theories in financial economics and key finance activities.
 Topics are chosen in the economics courses for their relevance to finance.
 The MFE has been designed in close consultation with a panel of advisers from leading financial institutions.
-This panel has helped ensure that the choice and content of courses match the needs of employers.
-The panel continues to play an important role on the MFE, providing up-to-date practitioner advice on course content, supplying adjunct faculty and representing major recruiters.

 - pre-course training to become familiar with key concepts and techniques;

 - extensive careers support and learning, focusing on the skills demanded by both financial institutions and consulting firms usually in the UK and East Asia;